wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

 ## Create and use API keys

 1. Create or request an API key.
-- If you have direct access to the site, create a key with the relevant permissions in the [API Keys Manager](https://manage.wix.com/account/api-keys).
+- If you have direct access to the account, create a key with the relevant permissions in the [API Keys Manager](https://manage.wix.com/account/api-keys).
 Collect the key and the account ID.
-- If you don't have direct access to the site, request the key and the account ID from the site owner.
+- If you don't have direct access to the account, request the key and the account ID from the account owner.

 2. Call the Site API's **Query Sites** endpoint to collect all the account's associated site IDs.